 - Moving to the Neighborhood (Daniel Tiger’s Neighborhood) by Jason Fruchter: In this sweet board book, Daniel Tiger gets a new neighbor.
 Moving is scary at first, but the new neighbor soon feels right at home.

 - A Kiss Goodbye by Audrey Penn: Chester the raccoon, of the beloved story “The Kissing Hand,” is moving.
 This book walks readers through Chester’s journey of saying goodbye to his home, plus learning to embrace the exciting features of his new home.

-These books help your child understand that he is not alone in experiencing this type of change.
+These books help your child understand that they are not alone in experiencing this type of change.
 They also provide encouraging words, helpful advice, and the knowledge that everything will be okay in the end.

-If you’re looking for a great list of growth mindset books that cover a variety of topics, check out our Top 85 Growth Mindset Books for Children and Adults available in our Growth Mindset Printables Kit.
+If you're looking for a great list of growth mindset books that cover a variety of topics, check out our Top 85 Growth Mindset Books for Children and Adults.

 4. Keep Routines the Same